-Specific Pro gram Requirements Credits Semester Taken Prerequisites Industrial Tecl nnology Level I Certificate 20-22 INTE 150 Fluid Power Fundamentals of Hydraulics and Pneumatics 3 INTE 240 Adv.
-Industrial Machine Repair 3 INTE 140 with a C grade or higher INTE 260 HVAC 230 Pipe Fitting Fundamentals or Sheet Metal Layout and Fabrication 3-4 INTE 140 with a C grade or higher (INTE 260) INTE 271 Programmable Logic Controller I 4 INTE 113, 175 with a C grade or higher INTE 275 Electric Motor Controls II 3 INTE 175 INTE 276 Electrical and PLC Troubleshooting 4 INTE 271 and 275, both co-requisites Total Credit Hours Required 40-43
+Specific Pro gram Requirements Credits Semester Taken Prerequisites Industrial Tec hnology Level I Certificate 20-22 INTE 150 Fluid Power Fundamentals of Hydraulics and Pneumatics 3 INTE 240 Adv.
+Industrial Machine Repair 3 INTE 140 with a C grade or higher INTE 260 HVAC 230 Pipe Fitting Fundamentals or Sheet Metal Layout and Fabrication 3-4 INTE 140 with a C grade or higher (INTE 260) INTE 271 Programmable Logic Controller I 4 INTE 113, 175 with a C grade or higher INTE 275 Electric Motor Controls II 3 INTE 175 INTE 276 Electrical and PLC Troubleshooting 4 INTE 271 and 275, both co-requisites Total Credi t Hours Required 40-43

-Industrial Trades Apprenticeship Program
+Industrial Trades-Post Apprenticeship Degree

-These degree completion programs grant college credit by certification for certain federally approved apprenticeship programs.
+These degree completion programs are restricted programs that grant college credit by certification for certain federally approved apprenticeship programs.
+Students must have received their DOL Apprenticeship Completion Certificate to complete these programs.
 An eligible apprenticeship must contain a minimum 450 clock hours of classroom instruction and a program-specific number of clock hours of on-the-job training.
 Thirty to forty-two hours of MCC credit leading toward an AAS in Industrial Technology will be awarded upon completion of 15 hours of MCC coursework and receipt of a certificate and/or journeyman card for the appropriate craft.